 10 – A Simple Home Biogas Generator

-Here is a our second biogas generator, and it is using a home anaerobic digestion system to generate biogas.
+Here is our second biogas generator, and it is using a home anaerobic digestion system to generate biogas.

 The whole idea is to create biogas which is such a good green, clean, and sustainable energy methane.